GA-CyberWorkforceAcademy/Wireshark/index.md

 Wireshark is an important tool for IT and Cybersecurity professionals but also makes a great teaching tool.
-Professionals may use Wireshark to investigate problems, analyst security incidents or verify network operations, but the depth and detail that this tool provides make it appropriate for learning and exploring network communications.
+Professionals may use Wireshark to investigate problems, analyze security incidents or verify network operations, but the depth and detail that this tool provides makes it appropriate for learning and exploring network communications.

 What can Wireshark do?